varnish/Varnish-Book/varnish_book.rst

    The parent and child processes are represented by the *Manager* and *Cacher* blocks respectively.

    The Manager's CLI is accessible directly on the terminal, through ``varnishadm``, or through the Varnish Administration Console (VAC) via *agent2*.

+   TODO: To elaborate this section.

    ..
 TODO for the author: update the Section #.

-   You will learn more VAC and *agent2* in Section #.
+   You will learn more on VAC and *agent2* in Section #.

    ..
 C-compiler